How to use hidden, time-saving macOS multi-touch gestures on Mac

-Common trackpad and mouse gestures in macOS
+Common mouse and trackpad gestures

 Look up & data detectors.
 This lets you select a word and then Force-click (or click with three fingers) to look it up in your Mac's dictionary and thesaurus.
 Find it in the Point & Click tab.

 Tap to click.
 Check this box and you can click with just a tap of your finger, instead of needing to press down hard enough to hear the sound and feel the haptic feedback.

 Scroll direction: Natural.
 Uncheck this box in the Scroll & Zoom tab if you want scrolling on your trackpad to work the same as it does with a mouse: Swipe up to scroll up, swipe down to scroll down.
 If this box is checked (and it is by default), scrolling works like it does on your iPhone and iPad: Swipe up to scroll down, and swipe down to scroll up.
 I uncheck this box within about 2 seconds of getting a new Mac, but it's really a personal preference.